Wildland fire suppression for the State of New Jersey covering Middlesex and Monmouth Counties in Central New Jersey

 NJ BURNING RESTRICTIONS

-STAGE 1 Campfire Restrictions In Effect For Northern NJ
+STAGE 1 Campfire Restrictions are in place for northern NJ

 Stage 1 Restriction